 Hover your cursor over each of the properties to see a brief description of what it does.
 The number of tabs you see is based on the type of installation you have decided to do.
-A typical installation has at least ten groups of configuration properties and other related options, such as database settings for Hive/HCat and Oozie, admin name/password, and alert email for Nagios.
+A typical installation has at least ten groups of configuration properties and other related options, such as database settings for Hive and Oozie, and Service Accounts information.